nondeletable/Image-Converter/README.md

 ![Main window](assets/screenshots/app.jpg)

 ## 📦 Download
-You can download the latest .exe build from the Releases page.
+👉 You can download the latest .exe build from the [Release](https://github.com/nondeletable/Image-Converter/releases/latest) page.

 ## 📫 Contacts

-- Telegram: @Alex_Gicheva
+- Telegram: @nondeletable
-- Email: alexgicheva@gmail.com
+- Email: nondeletable@gmail.com

 ✨ Thank you for using Image Converter!
 We hope it saves you time and effort.